bicknell/cheap-sports-multicam/README.md

 - Programatic post-processing.
 - Get the cameras up in the air for a better view.

+***This software should be considered BETA quality at this time.
+This is the first season I have used it, and frequent improvements are being tested.
+Feedback from others is welcome.***

 ## Bill of Materials

 ### Purchased